Autumn Art Sale

 A: Absolutely.
 Let us know who you’re thinking of bringing so we can print up a name tag.

 Q: What do you mean by “size” on the works form submission – image size or framed size?

-A: Give us the image size (height x width for paintings and height x width x depth for sculptures), as it will be printed on the work label.
+A: Give us the image size (width x height for paintings and width x height x depth for sculptures), as it will be printed on the work label.
 Purchasers can mentally add in the framed dimension.

-Q: Is is true we have to stand all weekend?
+Q: Is it true we have to stand all weekend?